DjDolan/Infinite-Arithmetic-Calculator/README.md

-Created Github repository for homework assignment 1.
+Created Github repository for homework assignment 3.

-Can read lines from text file and store in to a list.
+Author: Donald Aguinaldo
+PSID: 1455130
+UNIXID: cosc2954

+Infinite Arithmetic Calculator

+This program will identify the instructions from a text file to determine the math operation to perform.